sharetribe/flex-docs/src/docs/operator-guides-useful-information/features/index.md

 ## Multiple languages and currencies

-Sharetribe Web Template includes default language-specific microcopy files for English, Spanish, French and German, but you can easily translate it to the language of your choice.
+Sharetribe Web Template includes default language-specific marketplace texts files for English, Spanish, French and German, but you can easily translate it to the language of your choice.
 With some development work you can make your marketplace multilingual, allowing your users to use it in the language of their choice.